Gqlify/docs.gqlify.com/docs/data-model.md

 ## Example

-You can use general SDL with defined directive `@GQLifyModel` with parameters `dataSource` and `key` in Gqlify. `dataSource` tell Gqlify which storage store this objects. `key` is like table name in SQL or collection name in NoSQL.
+You can use general SDL with predefined directive `@GQLifyModel` with parameters `dataSource` and `key` in Gqlify. `dataSource` tell Gqlify which storage store this objects. `key` is an argument which provide more information to initialize storage.

 Also, there are some special directive in Gqlify like `unique` and `autoGen`. `unique` define a field is unique. `autoGen` define a field will auto generate by Gqlify, so user don't have to input the field in creation.